 Based on soil types and indicative depths, the Kawarren locality has the potential to sustainably accommodate a broad range of system types, depending on the influences of climate.
-The System Sizing Tables (below) indicate which systems are likely to be the most appropriate for the locality.

 EPA Code of Practice (2013) (Section 2.2.2) identifies secondary treatment standard (or better) followed by subsurface pressure-compensating irrigation as current best-practice in Victoria for substantially reducing the risk associated with unsewered development.
 Further, the Code describes a "Wick trench/bed" land application option that may be incorporated with secondary treatment for consideration on sites constrained by climate or lot 'useable area', particularly within the DWSCs.
 Any variation from this best-practice approach must be provided with detailed supporting information to demonstrate suitability.